wixplosives/stylable.io/docs/references/mixins.md

 JavaScript mixins allow you to create complex structures in CSS based on the arguments passed to the mixin.

-A JS mixin returns a CSS fragment which can contain multiple declarations with optional sub style-rules.
+A JavaScript mixin returns a CSS fragment which can contain multiple declarations with optional sub style-rules.

 Arguments are passed to the mixin as a string argument and it's the mixin's responsibility to parse them.